richardhoff88/richardhoff88.github.io/index.md

 ## Recent News
 last updated: Mar 2025
-- My dad(Researcher at HRL) and I released a paper, my first one!
+- My dad and I released a paper, my first one!
 We explore a novel neural population code method to accurately estimate object orientation.
 I'm excited to see how [Object-Pose Estimation With Neural Population Codes](https://arxiv.org/abs/2502.13403) can be scaled to enhance robot perception and improve autonomous vehicle driving.